SSoQE/SSoQE-Exploring_Past_Vegetation_Using_Fossil_Pollen/R/Exercises/02_age_depth_model.html.md

 :::

-We can visualize the median age by drawing a red line.
+We can visualize the median age by drawing a gold line.
 This age is the age that is often reported in publications but in essence, it represents multiple age-depth model runs with smaller or larger age uncertainties throughout the record.

 ::: {.cell layout-align="center"}